 Submit an Emissions Inventory

-EI application will be open on April 7, 2020
+GECO EI application will open on January 25, 2021

-This year, Georgia will be using the Combined Air Emissions Reporting System (CAERS) for the 2019 Emissions Inventory data collection instead of the GECO EI online application system.
-Since last year, Georgia Air Protection Branch (APB) has worked in conjunction with the U.S. EPA to help develop the XAERS.
+This year, Georgia will continue using the Combined Air Emissions Reporting System (CAERS) for the 2020 Emissions Inventory data collection instead of the GECO EI online application system.

-To begin the 2019 EI application process, you will initially log into the GECO EI online application.
-If your facility does not meet or exceed any pollutant thresholds or if your facility did not operate from January 1 of 2019 to December 31 of 2019, you will be allowed to opt out of the 2019 EI.
-For all other facilities, you will be given a link through the GECO website to log on to the EPA CDX website to work on the 2019 EI.
+To begin the 2020 EI application process, you are required to log into the GECO EI online application and provide us with your preparer(s) and certifier contact information.
+If your facility does not meet or exceed any pollutant thresholds or if your facility did not operate from January 1 of 2020 to December 31 of 2020, you will be allowed to opt-out of the 2020 EI.
+For all other facilities, you will be given a link through the GECO website to log on to CAERS via the EPA CDX website to work on the 2020 EI.

-Georgia APB and U.S. EPA have prepared a user manual for the CAERS (see “EI resources” below).
-Also, we will conduct webinars and have live virtual help sessions available to help transition facilities to the new system.
-Due to the uncertainty around COVID-19, we will not be providing in-person training.
-For additional information regarding the webinar and live virtual training, visit https://geco.gaepd.org/EventRegistration/.
+Georgia EPD and the U.S. EPA have prepared a user manual for CAERS (see “EI resources” below).
+Webinars and live virtual help sessions are available to help transition facilities to CAERS.
+Due to the uncertainty around COVID-19, in-person training will not be provided.
+For additional information regarding the webinar and live virtual training, please visit https://geco.gaepd.org/EventRegistration/.

-All Part 70 major source facilities must respond to the call for participation in the annual Emission Inventory data submittal.
-This process is called the Emission Inventory System (EIS) and consists of two parts - the Facility Inventory (FI) and the Emission Inventory (EI).
+All Part 70 major source facilities must submit Emission Inventory data.
+The Emission Inventory System (EIS) consists of two parts - the Facility Inventory (FI) and the Emission Inventory (EI).

 - Facility Inventory (FI) - contains the emission units, release points, and process details that usually remain the same from year to year.
 The FI has been prepopulated with the most recently submitted facility information.